alexscheinker/PCNN/README.md

 ***

+Cite as:
-Cite as: {A. Scheinker and R. Pokharel, Physics Constrained 3D Convolutional Neural Networks for Electrodynamics, APL Machine Learning, 2023}
+A. Scheinker and R. Pokharel, Physics Constrained 3D Convolutional Neural Networks for Electrodynamics, APL Machine Learning, 2023

 ***